Language island: Sorbian

 Sorbian is a dialect continuum spoken in two provinces of Germany, namely Saxony (Upper Lusatia) and Brandenburg (Lower Lusatia).

 The Sorbs of Germany have had a similar history to the Jews of Germany, in that they were both oppressed by the federal and state governments (particularly by federal), they were both dismissed minorities in favor of the German population, and were unfairly categorized and separated by region, age, generation.
 A notable difference between the two however, was that Jews had often fought to be represented with little prevail at the time, whereas although several programmes had been implemented to preserve the Sorbian languages and cultures, Sorbs often and still do reject West Slavic culture to blend in with the German surrounding.
 Granata, C. A. (n.d.).
 Celebration and suspicion:

 The Sorbian languages are a language family of West Slavic languages spoken in Saxony and Brandenburg, Germany, by the Sorbs.

 Patagonian Welsh

 Patagonian Welsh is the dialect of the Welsh language spoken by Welsh Argentinians in Patagonia, a region of southern Argentina.
-Despite it maintaining most mutually intelligible with European Welsh, it has been heavily influenced by Spanish, the national language of Argentina.
+Though mutually intelligible with European Welsh, it has been heavily influenced by Spanish, the national language of Argentina.
 Many Welsh Argentinians are bilingual or sometimes trilingual in Spanish, Welsh, and English.

 Later, after Argentina had firmly established itself in the area, the Argentinian government was pressured into organizing higher promotion of the Welsh language.
 Today, although it has been suppressed in the past, Patagonian Welsh is regularly used in public media and taught in various educational institutions.